52sketches/52sketches.github.io/_posts/2020-12-10-52-Sketches-Episode-010-SaharFreemantle.md

 You're welcome.

 Damien Burke  41:35
-The 52 sketches podcast is a product of 52 sketch, makers of early words.io.
-Daily price, stream of consciousness writing to clear mind and unlock your creativity.
+The 52 Sketches podcast is a product of 52 Sketches, makers of [earlywords.io](https://earlywords.io).
+Daily, private, stream-of-consciousness writing to clear mind and unlock your creativity.